Gisborne

 Table Chart PROFILE FAQ

-Family households account for 80.8% of all households, including 42.6% composed of couples with children, 28.1% consisting of couples without children, and 9.5% being single parent families.
-Non-family households constitute the remaining 19.2%, with lone person households making up 18.3% and group households comprising 1.1%.
-The median household size is 2.8 people, which aligns with the Greater Melbourne average.
+Family households account for 80.8% of all households, including 42.6% couples with children, 28.1% couples without children, and 9.5% single parent families.
+Non-family households constitute the remaining 19.2%, with lone person households at 18.3% and group households comprising 1.1%.
+The median household size is 2.8 people, larger than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households